princeton-vl/SEA-RAFT/README.md

-# SEA-RAFT
+# [ECCV24] SEA-RAFT

 We introduce SEA-RAFT, a more simple, efficient, and accurate [RAFT](https://github.com/princeton-vl/RAFT) for optical flow.
 Compared with RAFT, SEA-RAFT is trained with a new loss (mixture of Laplace).
 It directly regresses an initial flow for faster convergence in iterative refinements and introduces rigid-motion pre-training to improve generalization.
-SEA-RAFT achieves state-of-the-art accuracy on the [Spring benchmark](https://spring-benchmark.org/) with a 3.69 endpoint-error (EPE) and a 0.36 1-pixel outlier rate (1px), representing 22.9\% and 17.8\% error reduction from best published results.
+SEA-RAFT achieves state-of-the-art accuracy on the [Spring benchmark](https://spring-benchmark.org/) with a 3.69 endpoint-error (EPE) and a 0.36 1-pixel outlier rate (1px), representing 22.9\% and 17.8\% error reduction from best-published results.
 In addition, SEA-RAFT obtains the best cross-dataset generalization on KITTI and Spring.
 With its high efficiency, SEA-RAFT operates at least 2.3x faster than existing methods while maintaining competitive performance.

 <img src="assets/visualization.png" width='1000'>